Sam052005/Fitness-Assistant-/README.md

-# Fitness Posture Corrector and Nutrition Guide
+# AI FITNESS TRAINER

-Welcome to the **Fitness Posture Corrector and Nutrition Guide** project!
+Welcome to the **AI FITNESS TRAINER** project!
 This application integrates real-time posture correction using camera feedback, personalized nutrition guidance, and an interactive chatbot to help users improve their fitness and nutrition.

 ## Table of Contents
 1. [Project Overview](#project-overview)